brandonmbanks/dotfiles/README.md

 # Dotfiles

 Originally, I had my dotfiles broken into many repos.
-This repo was created following This [guide](https://www.atlassian.com/git/tutorials/dotfiles).
+This repo was created following this [guide](https://www.atlassian.com/git/tutorials/dotfiles).
 By having the workspace exist outside of the repo it removes the need for symlinks or extra tooling.
 Setup is also easy on a new machine.

-## Install dotfiles on a new system, or migrate to this setup
+## Install dotfiles
 1. `echo ".dotfiles" >> .gitignore`
 Avoid any weird recursion where .dotfiles tries to track itself.